Artpop: Artwork

 On October 7, 2013, Gaga unveiled the album cover for Artpop on Clear Channel billboards around the world.
 Created by Jeff Koons, the image features a nude sculpture of Gaga with a blue gazing ball in front of her.
 The background consists of art works including The Birth of Venus, which inspired the music video for "Applause" and the VMA performance of the song.
 Koons explained the meaning of the cover to MTV:

 Will Gompertz from NME wrote that "this is a classic cover.
 When you're listing the 100 best covers of the 21st century, this will be right up there.
 Typographically it's an AA+, visually it's AAA".
 Later, Gaga also revealed on her Facebook page that "the first 500,000 physical copies of Artpop are crafted with LADY GAGA + ARTPOP cut out of hot pink metallic foil plus silver foil.
 The foiling represents the true design of the cover as imagined by Koons, who hand collaged the typography himself."
 Koons asked Japanese Psychology professor and artist Akiyoshi Kitaoka to provide visual illusions for the CD interior, including a version of his "Hatpin urchin" illusion that was also printed on the CD itself.
 The track listing was unveiled in a series of fan posts retweeted by Gaga with pictures of a painted mural made by fans outside of a recording studio in Los Angeles where Artpop was being completed on October 9, 2013.
 Originally, the track listing was scheduled to be unveiled on September 29, 2013.
 In a Twitter post, Gaga said it was late due to two songs fighting for the twelfth place on the album.
 In January 2014, China's Ministry of Culture approved the uncensored release of Artpop in the country, making the album her first to be released in the country after she was blacklisted by the government for inappropriate music in 2011.
-However, to avoid further controversy with the release, the cover art for the Chinese release was altered to feature Gaga's legs covered in fishnet stockings, with the blue gazing ball enlarged to cover her exposed breasts.
+However, to avoid further controversy with the release, the cover art for the Chinese release was altered to feature Gaga's legs covered in black stockings, with the blue gazing ball enlarged to cover her exposed breasts.